kelvinlee1995/SatisfaTweet/README.md

   - We can see that there is a problem with the Windows version I'm using.
   - We couldn't move any further.

-### Improvements
-- We can try more complex queries on Hive
--

 ## Sources

 - https://github.com/cloudera/cdh-twitter-example